naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

     * PLOTS: example of the final phylogenetic trees.

   - PARAMETRIC:
-        - Raw estimation of multiple genomic-signature indices for a genome example (codonw).
+    * Raw estimation of multiple genomic-signature indices for a genome example (codonw).
-        - R script: command line script that produces a dot-plot (ggplot) showing two color codes:
+    * R script: command line script that produces a dot-plot (ggplot) showing two color codes:

               make_plot.R

-        - PLOTS: two dot-plot examples of Genomic signatures based on the 'codonw' estimation.
+    * PLOTS: two dot-plot examples of Genomic signatures based on the 'codonw' estimation.

-## QUESTIONS
+## NOTICE

-Alejandro N. Lozada Chavez <n.lozada@hhu.de>
+Alejandro N. Lozada Chavez

 This information is free.
-You can redistribute it and/or modify it under the terms of refer to this original source.
+You can redistribute it and/or modify.

-This resource is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+PERL and R scripts: This resource can be distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.